Functional Safety

 Functional safety, Safety of the intended Functionality (SotiF ISO 21448), innovative safety concepts, and more

-We support our customers in all issues related to functional safety and safety engineering in a wide variety of industries, such as automotive (ISO 26262, ISO 21448), agriculture (ISO 25119), and Industrie 4.0 (incl.
+We support our customers in all issues related to functional safety and safety engineering in a wide variety of industries, such as automotive (ISO 26262, ISO 21448 – SOTIF), agriculture (ISO 25119), and Industry 4.0 (incl.
 ISO 12100, IEC 61508, ISO 13849).

-• introduction and, if necessary, customization of appropriate tooling (e.g., based on our in-house safety engineering tool safeTbox)
+• Introduction and, if necessary, customization of appropriate tooling (e.g., based on our in-house safety engineering tool safeTbox

 With Fraunhofer you will encounter great acceptance in the certification process